-Lister has performed reasonably well for the year - we are above our tough rent arrears target of 2.0%, at 3.1% of current arrears.
-Our former tenant arrears are under control - with a wages arrestment in place for one debt.
-Voids are slightly higher this year - but still less than 0.9% of total turnover and there is a continued low vacancy rate.
-The Covid-19 situation has delayed some refurb work to void properties but we also had to use two flats for decants after a fire.
-Lister advertises vacant properties on the EdIndex Key-to-Choice bidding system, and this is proceeding smoothly.
+Lister has performed reasonably well for the year - we are above our tough rent arrears target of 2.0%, at 3.2% of current arrears.
+Our former tenant arrears are regularly monitored and under control.
+In terms of voids, at year end there was only one void across all housing stock.
+Lister advertises vacant properties on the Edindex Key-to-Choice bidding system, and this is proceeding smoothly.